2023 Best Political Science & Government Schools in South Carolina

 While working on their degree, political science majors at USC Upstate accumulate an average of around $29,500 in student debt.

 College of Charleston landed the #7 spot in the 2023 rankings for the best political science and government programs.
-C of C is a large public school located in the city of Charleston.
+C of C is a large public school located in the midsize city of Charleston.

 While working on their degree, political science majors at C of C accumulate an average of around $26,302 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $387.

-University of South Carolina - Aiken came in at #8 in this year’s edition of the Best Political Science & Government Schools in South Carolina ranking.
-Located in the large suburb of Aiken, UofSC Aiken is a public school with a small student population.
+University of South Carolina - Aiken landed the #8 spot in the 2023 rankings for the best political science and government programs.
+Located in the suburb of Aiken, UofSC Aiken is a public school with a small student population.

-With a ranking of #9, Lander University did quite well on this year’s best schools for political science and government students.
+Lander University came in at #9 in this year’s edition of the Best Political Science & Government Schools in South Carolina ranking.
 Lander University is a small public school located in the distant town of Greenwood.

 Political Science majors at Lander University take out an average of $27,750 in student loans while working on their egree.